-Known as AUMFs, short for authorisation for the use of military force, the laws were used to launch the global “War on Terror,” which led to the US invasion of Afghanistan, and the 2002 war in Iraq that toppled Saddam Hussein 20 years ago.
+AUMF is short for the authorisation for the use of military force.
+These laws were used to launch the global “War on Terror,” which led to the US invasion of Afghanistan.
+AUMFs subsequently led to the 2002 war in Iraq that toppled Saddam Hussein 20 years ago.

 Within the US Constitution, Congress has the power to declare wars.
-However, several AUMFs have been passed to allow presidents to act on military operations without first consulting congress.
+However, lawmakers have passed several AUMFs to allow presidents to act on military operations without first consulting congress.

 Neither authorisations had an expiry date nor sunset clause.
-Since their manifestation almost two decades ago, they have been used to authorise more than 40 military interventions across 19 countries.
+Since their manifestation almost two decades ago, the AUMFs were used to authorise more than 40 military interventions across 19 countries.